A simple symmetric exclusion process driven by an asymmetric tracer particle: Steady State

 \section{Steady State}

 We now compute the steady state for the model.
-Since the transition graph of this Markov process is identical to that of the single-species SSEP, it is clear that the process is ergodic.
+Since the transition graph of this Markov process is identical to that of the single-species SSEP, it is clear that the process is ergodic if $q \neq 0$.
+For $q=0$, this can also be shown easily.
 Hence the steady state is unique.

 \begin{proof}[Proof of Theorem~\ref{thm:ss}] Since the steady state is unique, it suffices to verify \eqref{ss-formula} by the master equation,